 Check for holes in the attic and basement

-During the busy summer and back-to-school season, we can forget about our spaces above and below the main floors of our house.
+During the busy summer and back-to-school season, we can forget about the spaces above and below the main floors of our homes.
 When winter storms come, ensure there are no leaks in the basement or holes in the attic.
 It is best to inspect the attic during the sunniest part of the day or during a steady rain.
-This way, you will be able to see a small beam of light or water leaking through that indicates a hole.
+This way, you will be able to see a small beam of light or water leaking in, indicating that there is a hole.
 This can be fixed from the inside by filling the hole with closed-cell polyurethane foam.

 Inspect the chimney and water heater

 After a long summer without using your fireplace, the chimney could have damage you aren’t aware of.
-You will need to get on your roof to get a closer look at your chimney.
-The flashing, sheet metal that surrounds the chimney, must be secured and undamaged in order to repel water efficiently.
+You will need to get on your roof to take a closer look at your chimney.
+The flashing, sheet metal that surrounds the chimney must be secured and undamaged in order to repel water efficiently.
 The base flashing must effectively send water down the slope of the roof so that water does not leak into the house and cause damage.
-Also, be sure to take a look at your water heater to make sure your connection pipes are nice and tight.
+Be sure to also look at your water heater to make sure your connection pipes are nice and tight.
 This way, water is less likely to leak and cause further damage.

 Weatherproof windows and doors

 We don’t always think about what a big role our windows play in keeping the cold out and heat in.
-You can take extra precautions by installing weather stripping door seals to keep moisture out.
-Weatherproof the windows in your home by using chalk on both sides to properly seal our moisture and the cold temperatures.
-This will not only prevent leaks but improve your home’s thermal efficiency saving money on your heating bill during winter.
+Take extra precautions by installing weather stripping door seals to keep moisture out.
+Weatherproof the windows in your home by using chalk on both sides to properly seal out moisture and cold temperatures.
+This will not only prevent leaks but improve your home’s thermal efficiency, saving money on your heating bill during winter.

 Direct water away from the foundation

 Make sure the ground that surrounds your house slopes away from your home to ensure that there won’t be standing water around your foundation to cause damage.
-Adding crushed stone or topsoil around the foundation once a year will help keep water off your foundation, thereby preventing damage.
+Try adding crushed stone or topsoil around the foundation once a year to help keep water off your foundation, preventing any damage.

-It is easy to walk right past cracks in the sidewalk outside our home, but taking the time for a quick fix can save time and money in the long run.
+It is easy to walk right past cracks in the sidewalk outside your home but taking the time for a quick fix can save time and money in the long run.
 Water can find its way into your home and cause damage through cracks within the foundation.
 If you locate and seal these cracks using cement or mortar, you can prevent water damage this winter.